lalvarezguillen/monerod-node-vps/README.md

 ### Extending the volume allocated to store the blockchain

-Simply increasing `HETZNER_VOLUME_GB_SIZE` should take care of extending the volume and the filesystem.
+Simply increasing `HETZNER_VOLUME_GB_SIZE` should take care of extending the volume and the filesystem, for nodes hosted on Hetzner.

+Right now this is not possible on DigitalOcean nodes.
+Because Ansible modules for that provider don't allow extending the size of existing volumes.
+I'll work on patching those modules, or crafting an alternative.

 ### Allocating more network resources